Do you feel like your knives are constantly getting dull? Do you sharpen your knives every month or even every week?

 Honing:

 When you use a knife, the edge gets pushed out of alignment.
-The knife doesn’t cut as well when this happens, even though the edge is still sharp.
+The blade doesn’t cut as well when this happens, even though the edge is still sharp.
 Honing pushes the edge back in alignment.

 Kitchen knives are often honed with metal or ceramic rods.
-These are often called “sharpening steels,” even though they don’t actually sharpen the knife.
+These are often called “sharpening steels,” even though they don’t sharpen the knife.
 They should be called “honing rods” or “honing steels” instead.

-Honing rods are usually used on softer metals, such as typical kitchen knives.
+Honing rods are usually used on softer metals, such as kitchen knives.
 Serious chefs will steel their knives before and after every use.
 By contrast, harder knives like ones for bushcraft are usually honed with a very smooth stone.
 Honing stones often have a grit of 6000 or more.

 Stropping: